 2. I’ve heard I may never actually receive the incentive

 Based on the ebb and flow of government mandates, new programs are continually debuting while existing ones may unexpectedly end leaving those who have applied in an uncertain state.
 Actively managing and communicating with an energy incentive program administrator is an effective risk mitigation strategy throughout the application process.
 Facility owners can choose to outsource the application management to a competent facilitator.
 Facilitators are experienced in anticipating subsequent information that may be required, verifying calculations, and conducting due diligence to ensure a strong application with minimal applicant caused delays.
-Modern Niagara manages hundreds of applications across Canada for customer projects and, in some cases, guarantee the energy savings that qualify for the incentive for owner piece of mind.
+Modern Niagara manages hundreds of applications across Canada for client projects and, in some cases, guarantee the energy savings that qualify for the incentive for owner piece of mind.

 3. I don’t have any eligible projects in my facility